XorTroll/uLaunch/README.md

 uScreen is a PC tool that communicates via USB with uSystem in order to capture the screen.
 Requires Java 8 or higher, but versions above that are recommended.

+> **IMPORTANT**!
+This should not be used for real-time recording due to the notorious lag!
+For those purposes use other tools like [SysDVR](https://github.com/exelix11/SysDVR).
+This feature is meant for capturing where other screen-recording tools do not work (HOME menu, system settings and other similar places)

 Note that USB screen capture is disabled by default, and has to be enabled in settings.

 You also need to install libusbK drivers for USB to work fine: